Acanthocheilonema: Acanthocheilonema viteae

-Acanthocheilonema viteae is a filarial nematode that infects the rodents species.
-A. Viteaeis also used as a model species in the research experiments in order to study Human filarial infections.
-The natural host for this parasite are gerbils, whereas the experimental hosts include hamsters, jirds (Meriones unguiculatus, also known as Mongolian gerbils), and Mastomys species.
+Acanthocheilonema viteae is a filarial nematode that infects rodent species.
+A. viteae is also used as a model species in the research experiments in order to study human filarial infections.
+The natural hosts for this parasite are gerbils, whereas the experimental hosts include hamsters, jirds (Meriones unguiculatus, also known as Mongolian gerbils), and Mastomys species.
 The vector that aids to finish its life cycle is a soft tick named Ornithodoros tartakovskyi (natural) and Ornithodoros moubata (experimental vector).
-The adults of A. Viteae resides in the deep subcutaneous tissue, whereas the microfilariae circulate in the blood.
+The adults of A. viteae reside in the deep subcutaneous tissue, whereas the microfilariae circulate in the blood.
 These worms are known to modulate the host immunological systems, however they do not prohibit the immunological pathways entirely.
-It renders them the increased survival.
-An excretory product called ES-62 is secreted by A. Viteae that is homologous to the one produced by the humans but not parasitic.
-ES-62 molecules tend to exhibit anti-inflammatory actions using phosphorycholine moiety to affect the intracellular pathways that are associated with the antigen receptors and TLR dependent cell responses.
+It renders them increased survival.
+An excretory product called ES-62 is secreted by A. viteae and is homologous to ones produced by nematodes that infect humans but not those of non-parasitic species.
+ES-62 molecules tend to exhibit anti-inflammatory actions, using a phosphorylcholine-bearing moiety to affect the intracellular pathways that are associated with the antigen receptors and TLR-dependent cell responses.

-In nature, during the third larvae infected stage, A. Viteae parasites are transferred to their mammalian hosts with the aid of vector Ornithodoros tartakovskyi.
+In nature, during the third larvae infected stage, A. viteae parasites are transferred to their mammalian hosts with the aid of vector Ornithodoros tartakovskyi.
 In the mammalian host, the L3 stage develops to mature adults and generates the microfilariae, which are again ingested by ticks.
-After reaching L3 parasites transfers to mammalian hosts via arthropods' mouth parts.
-Various stages of A. Viteae have two chitinase protein bands, one of 205 kDa and 68 Kda.
+After reaching L3, parasites transfer to mammalian hosts via arthropods' mouth parts.
+Various stages of A. viteae have two chitinase protein bands, one of 205 kDa and 68 Kda.
 Studies reveal that the 205 kDa band of stage L3 was an oligomer formed of 68kDa monomers.
-Chitin has been reported as a component of the eggshells of these nematodes Chitinase plays a vital role in the third larvae stage (L3) and female worms, as its inhibition during these stages leads to have increased mortality.
+Chitin has been reported as a component of the eggshells of these nematodes.
+Chitinase plays a vital role in the third larvae stage (L3) and female worms, as its inhibition during these stages leads to have increased mortality.
 There are no safe and efficient drugs to eliminate these infections so far but chitin is seen as a potential target for the development of anthelmintic drugs and vaccines.
 Intracellular bacteria Wolbachia are prevalent among the different species of nematodes.
 However, Wolbachia is absent in Acanthocheilonema viteae.
-Since A. Viteae lacks Wolbachia, it is widely used as a negative control for experiments investigating the bacterium.
-Their role in the pathology of filarial infections and symbiotic nature with host makes it potential target to intervene in filarial infections in the humans.
+Since A. viteae lacks Wolbachia, it is widely used as a negative control for experiments investigating the bacterium.
+Their role in the pathology of filarial infections and symbiotic nature with host makes it potential target to intervene in filarial infections in humans.